First Nations Water and Wastewater Action Plan

 End date: March 31, 2016

-In Budget 2008, the Government of Canada provided $330.6 million over two years to support on-reserve water/wastewater infrastructure and complementary activities through the First Nations Water and Wastewater Action Plan.
-Canada's Economic Action Plan – Budget 2009 announced another $165 million over two years for the completion of drinking water and wastewater infrastructure projects.
-Budgets 2010, 2012 and 2014 each extended the Program for an additional two years, with total new funding of $985 million over the six years.
-Existing departmental reference levels of funding allocated for First Nations water and wastewater activities from Aboriginal Affairs and Northern Development Canada and Health Canada provide another $1.6 billion.
+In Budget 2008, the Government of Canada provided $330,639,806 over two years to support on-reserve water/wastewater infrastructure and complementary activities through the First Nations Water and Wastewater Action Plan.
+Budgets 2010, 2012 and 2014 each extended the program for an additional two years, with total new funding of $985,015,644 over the six-year period.
+Budget 2009: Canada's Economic Action Plan announced another $165,000,000 over two years for the completion of drinking water and wastewater infrastructure projects.
+Existing departmental reference levels of funding allocated for First Nations water and wastewater activities from Indigenous and Northern Affairs Canada and Health Canada provide another $1,615,830,668.
+In Budget 2016, the Government of Canada committed $1.8 billion over five years for investments in water and wastewater to address health and safety needs, ensure proper facility operation and maintenance, and end long-term drinking water advisories on reserve.

 Funding contributed by non-federal and non-governmental partners: Not applicable

-Description: The prime objective of the First Nations Water and Wastewater Action Plan is to help First Nation communities on reserves bring their drinking water and wastewater services to a level and quality of service comparable to those enjoyed by Canadians living in communities of similar size and location.
-There are five key activity areas in the First Nations Water and Wastewater Action Plan: infrastructure investments; operations and maintenance; training; monitoring and awareness; and standards.
+Description: The prime objective of the First Nations Water and Wastewater Action Plan is to support First Nation communities on reserves in bringing their drinking water and wastewater services to a level and quality of service comparable to those enjoyed by Canadians living in communities of similar size and location.
+The initiative has five key areas of activity: infrastructure investments; operations and maintenance; training; monitoring and awareness; and standards.

 More information is available at these websites: